johann017/SQL_Projects/README.md

     - This program creates an application that features an interactive interface which gives users an option to sign in or sign up.

   - #### Details:
     - If user chooses to sign up, they can enter a name, username and password in the fields provided and this information is stored in a table.
 If the user chooses to sign in, they can enter a username and password in the fields provided.
-This combinatio is checked against the entries in the table and a message is displayed accordingly.
+This combination is checked against the entries in the table and a message is displayed accordingly.
 This program performs a form of input sanitization to prevent the user from doing a basic SQL injection.

 <h3 align="center">Main Page</h3>
 <p align="center">